rashadalh/rashadalh/README.md

 ### Work History

-I would recommend viewing my LinkedIn profile here --> https://www.linkedin.com/in/rashad-al-haddad-358731a7/ .
  At a high level, some of the awesome companies I have contributed to in the past, in order of recentness, include:

-- Siren Protocol -- Quantitative Developer
+- Siren Protocol -- Quantitative Lead

 - RociFi -- Data Science Team Lead

 - SolRiver -- Senior Associate (Modeling / Valuation)

 - Xcel Energy -- Quantitative Systems Consultant (Risk Quant)

+### Hackathons
+- Won BOB Bitcoin hacker house Feb 2024 (1st place prize), "build a bridge from BRC-20 to ERC-20 using tBTC"
+- Won bounty from chainlink for "Hooker Finance in September 2023 ETH Global
+- Won "best use of the graph protocol", March 2023 for Janka at ETH Denver

 ### Education